 What inspired you to focus your career on thoracic oncology?

 There have been incredible advances in oncology in recent years, ranging from new therapies such as immunotherapy and targeted therapies to a better understanding of the underlying biology of cancer with molecular profiling.
 Thoracic oncology has been at the forefront of many of these new discoveries, making it an extremely exciting field of focus.
 Additionally, having inspiring mentors in the field of thoracic oncology has been key in developing my interest.

 How has receiving an ILCF Research Award contributed to the advancement of your research?

 The ILCF Research Award has been instrumental in establishing my research goals by providing an excellent opportunity to enter a well-resourced and well-renowned institution and to establish collaborations with leading clinicians and scientists in the field.
 The award also has allowed me to conduct high-quality and impactful research that will hopefully contribute substantially to the field.

 What are the next steps of your research?
 Of your career?

 The next steps in my career will be to continue down the clinician–scientist track, cultivating my clinical and research interests.
 This includes applying for further grants and funds to build upon the results from my award project.
 Collaboration was a major component of my award research, and strengthening and continuing these collaborations will be important to further increase the potential impact of ongoing findings.

-How are your next steps influenced by the outcomes of the project funded by your ILCF Research Award?
+How are your next steps influenced by the outcomes of the project funded by your ILCF Research Grant?